flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/performance.md

 ## Top of Descent Calculator

-This calculator helps the pilot to calculate when to start descending (aka the Top of Descent) based on various variables so that different scenarios can be calculated (e.g. descending with 3° descent rate, descending with a given vertical speed, etc.).

-For more information about descent and approach planning see our guide: [Descent and Approach Planning](../../../pilots-corner/beginner-guide/descent.md#1-descent-and-approach-planning)

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypados3/flypad-performance-tod.png" style="width: 100%; height: auto;" loading="lazy">
     <a href="../dashboard/">   <div class="imagemap" style="position: absolute; left: 1.7%; top:  6.9%; width: 5.8%; height: 7.0%;"><span class="imagemapname">Dashboard</span></div></a>